-Food & Beverages | HARPC (Risk Prevention)
+Food & Beverages | HARPC (Preventive Control Rule)

 - conduct hazard analysis;

-- verify the effectiveness of the controls; and,
+- verify the effectiveness of the controls;

-- maintain records of the verification process.
+- maintain records of all the previous steps.

 At FDAImports.com, LLC we make certain our importing clients understand the importation process and assist our clients in identifying appropriate actions and responses should Customs demand redelivery of a conditionally released product, or should that agency issue a demand for payment of liquidated damages pursuant to the importation bond.
 It is important for your company to know and follow the laws, regulations, and procedures when importing products into the United States.
 Get Started.